sringling/multiconnect/README.md

 end
 ```

-For example usage of the exact scenario above, you can look at [JsonApiResource](https://github.com/avvo/json_api_resource) for a base client wrapper, and [JsonApiResourceConnections](https://github.com/avvo/json_api_resource_connections) for circuitbreaker and cache connections.
+For example usage of the exact scenario above, you can look at [JsonApiResource](https://github.com/avvo/json_api_resource) for a base client wrapper with a single connection, and [JsonApiResourceConnections](https://github.com/avvo/json_api_resource_connections) for circuitbreaker and cache connections.

 ## Development